gayverjr/pyemap/docs/tutorial/mining.rst

 The next step is to generate the graphs for each PDB.
 One can specify the chains, ET active moieties, residues, and any other kwargs from :func:`~pyemap.process`.
-If no arguments are specified, the first chain from each PDB will be chosen, all ET active moieties on those chains will be included.
+If no arguments are specified, the first chain from each PDB will be chosen, and all ET active moieties on those chains will be included.
 See :func:`~pyemap.graph_mining.PDBGroup.process_emaps` for more details.

 .. code-block:: python